alex-pokolenko/contact-list/README.md

 - to build angular application and copy it to the static resource run `.build.sh build`

-- to deploy source run
+- or, to build and deploy source run
 `./build.sh deploy`

 -to retrieve run